Alec Mills (soccer)

-For the American MLB player, see Alec Mills.

 Alec Campbell Mills (born 24 February 2001), is an Australian professional footballer who plays as a defender for Brisbane Roar NPL.
 Mills hails from Wooragee in Victoria's north-east, playing for NPL side Murray United as a junior before being recruited by Melbourne City.

 Club career

 Melbourne City

 Mills started playing in Melbourne City's youth selections with under-20s and reserve team including the Y-League squad for the 2019–20 Y-League season.
 On 3 February 2021, Mills made his debut in the A-League, against the Central Coast Mariners as a substitute replacing Florin Berenguer in a 3–2 loss.